Karina Jackson, dermatology nurse consultant

 - Patient and parental educational interventions

-Karina is lead for specialist nursing education in department and developed a dermatology care course for nurses in collaboration with KCL School of Nursing and Midwifery which can be taken as part of an MSc Advanced Practice Programme and more recently a skin surgery course for nurses.
+Karina is lead for specialist nursing education in department and developed a dermatology care course for nurses and more recently a skin surgery course for nurses.

 She is the founder and past chair of British Dermatological Nursing Group nurse prescribing sub-group and biologics sub-group and past member of BDNG scientific committee.
-She is currently consultant editor of Dermatological Nursing.
+She is on the editorial board of Dermatological Nursing, a Trustee for the Psoriasis Association and chair of the nursing educational work stream within the British Association of Dermatologists.

 - Educational interventions in chronic inflammatory skin disease.